AmbireTech/adex-protocol/README.md

 The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
 This part is commonly referred as the "AdEx Core".

-The Core has to implement the `DeliveryPeriod`, and everything related to moving funds between advertisers and publishers.
+The Core has to implement the `DeliveryCommitment`, and everything related to moving funds between advertisers and publishers.

 The Ethereum implementation of this component is called `adex-core`.

-#### DeliveryPeriod
+#### DeliveryCommitment

-A delivery period is an on-chain committment between an advertiser and a publisher that a certain `Bid` would be executed (delivered).
-Once a delivery period starts, the reward for the bid is locked (escrowed) so that the advertiser can't spend it during the time.
-If the delivery period ends successfully (determined by the OCEAN validators), the reward will be transferred to the publisher.
+A delivery commitment is an on-chain committment between an advertiser and a publisher that a certain `Bid` would be executed (delivered).
+Once a delivery commitment starts, the reward for the bid is locked (escrowed) so that the advertiser can't spend it during the time.
+If the delivery commitment resolves successfully (determined by the OCEAN validators), the reward will be transferred to the publisher.
 Otherwise, it will be returned back to the advertiser.

 Furthermore, OCEAN validators would be rewarded by the advertiser.

-The `DeliveryPeriod` is basically a composite of the underlying Bid and an OCEAN channel: where the channel is used to track all the events related to this bid and determine the outcome.
+The `DeliveryCommitment` is basically a composite of the underlying Bid and an OCEAN channel: where the channel is used to track all the events related to this bid and determine the outcome.

 ### OCEAN

-* adex-node - responsible for tracking events for the purposes of validating delivery periods and providing reports
+* adex-node - responsible for tracking events for the purposes of validating delivery commitments and providing reports

 OCEAN validators and event producers (end users) need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.